Flashusdt920/flashcrypto/replit.md

 # Overview

 This is a full-stack cryptocurrency transaction management application built with React on the frontend and Express.js on the backend.
-The application simulates a "Flash Gateway" for cryptocurrency transactions, allowing users to send various cryptocurrencies across different networks with gas fee management.
+The application is branded as "Bolt Crypto Flasher" and simulates a flash transaction gateway for cryptocurrency operations, allowing users to send various cryptocurrencies across different networks with flash fee management.

 ## User Preferences